 - If the queen/princess/"progressive" king happens to like them for this reason (or they turn out to really be a prince) I will take full credit for avoiding what could have lead to misunderstandings.
 Then, when their relationship is in its early stages, I will plant evidence of an affair and catch the monarch on the rebound after the breakup.

 - Should a suitor turn up for the married monarch I will play this to my full advantage.
 Why bother to fake evidence of an affair when there's potential for a real one, after all?

-- When I am in power I will immediately refer to the Evil Overlord List.
+- When I am in power, I will immediately defer to the Evil Overlord List.

 - I will also assume that the monarch, any heir(s), and anyone else who can ruin my plans is doing the same.
 Also, I will endeavor to find the Spanner in the Works and remove him from the equation as soon as it becomes feasible.

 - If at any point I get a Talking Animal sidekick, I'll be reasonably polite towards said animal.
 So that he/she won't end up betraying me at a very inconvenient moment.